Tralinge/tralinge.github.io/_posts/2019-02-01-digraph-stories.md

 that reason, I want to add more stories, which will not only allow students to practice the language, but will also have cultural aspects ingrained.
 The concept is still a work in progress, so right now I'm working on shorter stories to help students with pronunciation.
-I have published a few stories now utilizing diagraphs.
-You can find them [here](https://www.tralinge.com/english_corner/worksheets/phonics.html) I plan on getting the comments section up shortly so that you can give feedback.
+I have published a few stories now utilizing digraphs.
+You can find them [here](https://www.tralinge.com/english_corner/stories) I plan on getting the comments section up shortly so that you can give feedback.
 Enjoy for now!